Distance Learning in Art

-Distance learning suits those who wish to study at home or on the move.
+Distance learning, or self-paced online learning, suits those who wish to study at home or on the move.
 There is so much available on the web and at libraries that can be used to help you study in a non-traditional way.
-It requires you to work independently with support and guidance from your tutor.
+We have found that students really enjoy this new style of learning with tutor support and regular feedback.
+It requires you to work independently, which is another transferable skill.
+You will get regular support and guidance from your tutor; you aren't on your own!

 Do I have to work at a certain pace?